cekstedt/FreeCodeCamp-CatPhotoApp/README.md

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML

 ### How to install & run

-This project is HTML-only, so simply clone the repo then open src/index.html in your browser.
+This project is HTML-only, so simply clone the repo then open `src/index.html` in your browser.

 ```
 git clone https://github.com/cekstedt/FreeCodeCamp-CatPhotoApp.git